 Do I need an ABN for part-time freelancing?

-Yes — if you’re charging clients for your work, even occasionally, you’re considered to be operating a business.
+Yes.
+If you’re charging clients for your work, even occasionally, you’re considered to be operating a business.

 Can I use my ABN for multiple businesses?